 Perhaps the irony of ironies is that 12th Street had been slated for urban renewal years before the riot, so this 'sin strip' would have been razed, riot or not.
 It is doubtful but possible that had 12th Street been razed years earlier that a riot might have been averted all together.

-On a warm spring day in 1968, U.S. Senator Bobby Kennedy, himself a declared candidate for the presidency, campaigns in the heart of 12th Street, only yards from where the riot ignited.
+On a warm spring day in 1968, U.S. Senator Bobby Kennedy, himself a declared candidate for the presidency, campaigns in the heart of 12th Street, only yards from where the riot ignited a year before.
 If there was any white man alive that black society trusted, it was Bobby Kennedy.
-It was he who proded his brother John to initiate civil rights legislation.
+It was he who prodded his brother John to initiate civil rights legislation.

 This photo was taken only a month after the assassination of Martin Luther King, an event that caused more rioting in this very area and across the country.
 This would be Kennedy's last trip to Michigan, as only three weeks later he, too, would be dead of an assassins bullet.